 During the morning, teams of students will participate in an Instagram challenge to post content promoting human rights messages.
 The program shows how social media can build empathy, spark change and create active global citizens.

-At 1:30 p.m., the event continues with Hannah Taylor of the Ladybug Foundation, who began raising funds for and awareness of homelessness at the age of seven.
+At 1:30 p.m., the event continues with Hannah Taylor of the Ladybug Foundation - will open in a new tab, who began raising funds for and awareness of homelessness at the age of seven.
 Her foundation has contributed to more than 60 shelters, food banks and missions across Canada.

 The Canadian Museum for Human Rights is the only museum in the world to explore human rights as an aspiration for all people.
 Using innovative approaches to storytelling, the Museum creates inspiring encounters with human rights for all ages and abilities, in a visitor experience unlike any other.

-Connected North is a leading-edge program managed by TakingITGlobal that delivers immersive and interactive education services through Cisco's high-definition, two-way TelePresence video technology.
+Connected North - will open in a new tab is a leading-edge program managed by TakingITGlobal - will open in a new tab that delivers immersive and interactive education services through Cisco - will open in a new tab's high-definition, two-way TelePresence video technology.
 The program is made possible through a strong ecosystem of supporters.
 It aims to increase youth empowerment in school and life by providing students and their teachers with access to engaging, innovative content.